-In this tutorial we will show you how to install PowerShell on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install PowerShell on Ubuntu 16.04 LTS.
 For those of you who didn’t know, PowerShell Core is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
-It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.
+It includes a command-line shell, an associated scripting language, and a framework for processing cmdlets.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Microsoft PowerShell on a Ubuntu 16.04 (Xenial Xerus) server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install PowerShell on Ubuntu 16.04 LTS

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing PowerShell on Ubuntu 16.04.